Theme

 Overview

 Together they form the Hikma Health platform.
-The server is the core of the platform and is responsible for managing the data and providing the API for the mobile application and admin.
-The admin is a web application that allows users to manage the data in the platform.
-The mobile application is a mobile application that allows users to collect data in the field.
+The server is the core of the platform and includes both the API backend and the admin web interface in a single application.
+It's built with TypeScript and TanStack Start, designed for offline-first operation.
+The mobile application allows users to collect data in the field.
 The database is a relational database (PostgreSQL) that stores all the data.

 Requirements